From shipwreck to christening – meet AQS Tor at Aqua Nor!

 — AQS Tor is soon fully repaired after the accident, and we are very much looking forward to showing it at Aqua Nor, and of course to rent it out for its first assignment this summer, says Kristian Hjertvik, technical manager at AQS.

-Public christening on Wednesday 25 August
+CHANGED DUE TO WEATHER: Public christening on Thursday 26 August

 The christening will be open to all participants during Aqua Nor.
 The event is also broadcast on the digital trade fair platform.